pytorch/captum/README.md

-Afterwards, we will apply model interpretability algorithms on the network mentioned above, in order to understand the importance of individual neurons/layers and the parts of the input play an important role in the final prediction.
+Afterwards, we will apply model interpretability algorithms on the network mentioned above, in order to understand the importance of individual neurons/layers and the parts of the input that play an important role in the final prediction.

-Let's fix random seed in order to make computations deterministic
+Let's fix random seeds in order to make computations deterministic
 ```
 torch.manual_seed(123)
 np.random.seed(123)
 ```

-Let's define our input and baseline tensors.
-It is used in some interpretability algorithms such as Integrated Gradients, DeepLift, GradientShap, etc.
+Now, let's define our input and baseline tensors.
+Baselines are used in some interpretability algorithms such as Integrated Gradients, DeepLift, GradientShap, etc.
 ```
 input = torch.rand(2, 3)
 baseline = torch.zeros(2, 3)
 ```
-Let's use one of the algorithms `IntegratedGradients`.
-In this example integrated gradients will assign a attribution score to each input with respect to final output prediction.
+As next we will use `IntegratedGradients` algorithms to assign attribution scores to each input feature with respect to final output.
 ```
 ig = IntegratedGradients(model)
 attributions, delta = ig.attribute(input, baseline)